Jamstack is an inclusive philosophy and an inclusive community.

 We are a diverse, global community.
 We have members from every gender, sexuality, gender expression, race, ethnicity, tribal background, religious affiliation, citizenship and nationality, age, physical ability, educational background, experience level that you can think of - and want everyone to feel welcome!

-Whether it is contributing to our website, connecting in our slack, or attending conferences and independently organized meetings, it's not only our hope, but our expectation, that you'll abide by these three basic ground rules:
+Whether it is contributing to our website or attending conferences and independently organized meetings, it's not only our hope, but our expectation, that you'll abide by these three basic ground rules:

 We approach interactions with thoughtfulness and care.